 Made with Creative Commons chronicles the benefits of using the licenses and illustrates those points with profiles of an individual musician (Amanda Palmer), a university textbook publisher (Knowledge Unlatched), an electronics manufacturer (Arduino), and a global community of furniture designers (Open Desk), among many others.

-As Bracey and Pearson explain, the licenses speed the dissemination of creative works and information because they ensure access to everyone.
+As Stacey and Pearson explain, the licenses speed the dissemination of creative works and information because they ensure access to everyone.
 They maximize participation and collaboration in creating new works.
 They spur innovation because more people can build on existing ideas with new twists.
 CC licenses also boost the reach and impact of works because there are no artificial market or distribution constraints.

 Because each re-use of a work adds value to the shared pool of knowledge and creativity, CC licenses are generative to our culture, not extractive, as conventional copyright tends to be.
 Finally, there is a social solidarity that the licenses tend to encourage by enabling groups of people to create and manage their own knowledge commons.

 Made with Creative Commons discusses how using the licenses can help a creative newcomer get discovered.
-“You can stop thinking about ways to artificially make your content scarce, and instead leverage it as the potentially abundant resource that it is,” write Bracey and Pearson.
+“You can stop thinking about ways to artificially make your content scarce, and instead leverage it as the potentially abundant resource that it is,” write Stacey and Pearson.
 Thus the makers of Arduino printed-circuit boards make their designs openly available under a CC license, enabling Arduino to build a different sort of revenue model around an open community of tinkerers and innovators.
 The science-fiction writer Cory Doctorow has used CC licenses on his commercially successful books for years.
 It has helped him attract a wider audience while also boosting sales for the physical copies of his books.

 Creative Commons, the organization, has come a long way since its founding, and this book reflects some new thinking.
 For example, the book situates the commons within the larger spheres of the market and state, contrasting the different logic and roles played by each.
 The beginnings of a critical analysis of the political economy are evident.